Arizona Coyotes Logo

 Phoenix Coyotes Logo 2003-2014

 The sports club’s management decided to play with the image of the coyote, making it more realistic.
-After all, this predatory animal is just suitable for hockey players: it is fast, lightning-fast, sharp, dodging.
-And it also takes the enemy to death – it waits for the most suitable moment to attack and suddenly attacks.
-No wonder the new logo is recognized by experts as one of the best in the National Hockey League and is in the top 10.
+After all, this predatory animal is just right for hockey players: it is fast, lightning-fast, sharp, and elusive.
+It fiercely corners the opponent – waits for the most suitable moment for an attack, and suddenly pounces.
+It’s no wonder that experts recognize the new logo as one of the best in the National Hockey League and is among the top ten.

 2014 – 2021